ianrumac/redukks/readme.md

 ```

 This works beautifully with Jetpack Compose, since you can easily derive the UI from the state (please, map it
-to a viewmodel before doing so).
+to a viewmodel class before doing so, don't mix your core models and your UI models).

 !["How redux works on Android"](./redux_android.png)